jacksonherron/Fieldr/README.md

 <h3>Find Your Field</h3>

 <h2>What Is This?</h2>
-This is a full-stack web app built over four days by Jackson Herron and Eduardo Franco for Project 1 at General Assmemly's Software Engineering Immersive course.
-This project is written in Javascript, HTML, and CSS.
-The backend runs in Node.js with Express, Mongoose, and MongoDB.
-The front-end is built with EJS and custom CSS - no front end frameworks were used.
+This is a full-stack web app built over four days by Jackson Herron and Eduardo Franco at General Assembly's Software Engineering Immersive.
+This project is written in JavaScript, HTML, and CSS.
+The backend runs on Node.js with Express, Mongoose, and MongoDB.
+The front-end is built with EJS, Vanilla Javascript, and custom CSS - no front end frameworks are used.

 Every product is a solution to a problem.
 Jackson and Eduardo wondered to themselves, what problem does every person have that can be easily solved by a website?
 That's how Fieldr was born!